franklynwang/putting-the-learning-in-LAA/README.md

                 --generate-predictions \
                 --save-name "all_logs/log_mse-HsuRNN-True-ckpts-forwards-more/trial1/predictions08" &
 ```

 which will place the predictions into `all_logs/log_mse-HsuRNN-True-ckpts-forwards-more/trial1/predictions08.npz`.

 ### Showing coverage plots

 To show the screening rates, use `show_screened_rates.ipynb`.
-Unfortunately, due to constraints on the size of the supplementary material, we are unable to provide thefiles containing the predictions.
+Unfortunately, due to constraints on the size of the supplementary material, we are unable to provide the files containing the predictions.

 ### Generating Eror Ratios